foldda/snappable/README.md

 [^2]: While the data transport layer allows physically exchanging data between the components collaborative interaction, there is still a "logical" application-layer typically implemented in the components themselves, where the data is interpreted and consumed.

-When assembling a modular app, compatible generic components can be easily and freely disconnected ("detached") from and reconnected ("re-attached") to an app through the Snappable interface, and technically, components made by different vendors are interchangeable through the interface, giving it Lego-like flexibility and (in some ways) experiences.
+When assembling a modular app, Snappable-compatible software components can easily exchange data between each other using the provided interface without having to be committed to a fixed data model, and from the application's perspective, these components are interchangeable because the interface they use for communication is generic and universal - just like any  lightbult would a standard compatible household light bulb socket, meaning freely disconnected ("detached") from and reconnected ("re-attached") to an app through the Snappable interface, and technically, components made by different vendors are interchangeable through the interface, giving it Lego-like flexibility and (in some ways) experiences.

 ## Using A Universal Data Container